Air Conditioner Repair Checklist

 - Leading your system to stop working faster

-If you can’t remember when you last replaced yours, shut off your equipment completely and remove the filter.
+If you can’t remember when you last replaced your filter, shut off your equipment completely and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be found in an attached filter box or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you can’t see through it, you need to get a new one.